Mads Fenger: Randers FC

 Fenger made his competitive debut for Randers in the 2008–09 season, making three appearances.

-During the 2009–10 season, Fenger formed a strong central-defence with Anders Egholm as part of a Randers-team that miraculously avoided relegation after being 13 points under the relegation-line half way through the season.
+During the 2009–10 season, Fenger formed a strong central-defence with Anders Egholm as part of a Randers-team that miraculously avoided relegation after being 13 points under the relegation-line halfway through the season.
 Fenger and Randers ultimately ended up 10th and avoided relegation, in a season that has since been described as the most dramatic in the history of the club.

 The upcoming 2010–11 season, Fenger played 16 league games as Randers had a hard time following up on their results from the previous season.
 Ultimately the club finished 11th, thus facing relegation to the Danish 1st Division.

 Staying with the club despite the relegation, Fenger, once again, played a vital part in a team that secured a second place in the Danish 1st Division and thereby earned a promotion to the Danish Superliga in the 2011–12 season.
 Fenger played a total of 25 league games throughout the campaign.

 In the 2012–13 season, Fenger was a key player in the central defence, playing a total of 32 league games.
 The season ended with Randers securing a third place – the best league result in the history of the club.
 Fenger also helped the club to reach the final of the Danish Cup, where the team lost 0–1 to Esbjerg FB.

 Following several strong seasons, Fenger was promoted to vice-captain of Randers during the 2014–15 season, marking his growing influence in the squad.
 Fenger played a total of 32 out of 33 league games, as Randers finished 4th in the league.

 On August 16, 2015, in a match against OB, Fenger made his 200th appearance the club, becoming only the second player in the club's history to reach this milestone.

 In March 2016, Fenger was promoted to captain at Randers.

 He left the club at the end of the 2016–17 season.
 Fenger holds the record for most first team appearances in the history of said club, 262 across all competitions.